bevyengine/rfcs/rfcs/41-ui-navigation.md

 the user the responsibility of upholding invariants.
 This is not a safety issue, but it leads to panics.
 The invariants are:
 1. Never create a cycle of menu connections
-2. Each `NavMenu` must at least have one contained `Focusable`
+2. Each menu must at least have one contained `Focusable`

-The upside is that the invariants become only relevant if the user _opts into_ `NavMenu`.
-Already, this is a choice made by the user, so they can be made aware of the requirements in the `NavMenu` documentation.
+The upside is that the invariants become only relevant if the user _opts into_ `MenuSetting`.
+Already, this is a choice made by the user, so they can be made aware of the requirements in the `MenuSetting` documentation.

 If the invariants are not upheld, the navigation system will simply panic.